 Step 3.
 Cover and allow to cook.

-Let the sausages cook for about 4 minutes before flipping it.
+Let the sausages cook for about 4 minutes before flipping them.
 Cook the other side for 4 minutes more.

 – By Pan-frying

-This is the most convenient method of browning sausages.
+This is the most convenient method for browning the sausages.

 Step 1.
 Prepare your skillet.

 Heat skillet over medium heat.
 Add a tablespoon of vegetable oil and use a basting brush to evenly spread it on the skillet.

 Place the sausages on the cutting board and slice them up by a knife.
 If you want thicker slices, you can cut them up lengthwise to achieve 4-inch thickness.
 On the other hand, you can do a cross-sectional cut to create 1-inch thick slices.

 Spread the slices evenly on the pan.
 Fry each side of the slices for 3 minutes.